bbeckerdarosa/devops-challenge/README.md

 ### For the ECS Fargate Service using Terraform

 - With the application working, we would create a route53 resource to the application so it would be redirected via DNS and not accessed by application load balancer dns.

+ - Change the TASK_DEFINITIONS json values in the ecs-fargate.tf file to use variables, or set the container_definitions parameter to fetch the json from a file in the folder stage/cluster-fargate, for example.

  - Last but not least, tests would be done showing zero downtime by doing whatever updates in the application.

 ## Considerations